woodj22/JQS/README.md

 # JQS
 A queue interface and filer driver that stores messages in JSON.
+It also includes a small flask server i used to mimic how it would work as as a service similier to SQS.

 ### Introduction
 I use the AWS SQS all the time for queues.
 I thought i would take a deeper dive into how queues really work by building one myself as well as improving my code quality.